The North Texas Food Bank’s Response to Covid-19

 For additional information and resources please visit the CDC website or call the Texas Department of State Health Services hotline: 1-877-570-9779 with hours: 7:00 a.m. - 6:00 p.m., Monday - Friday.

-Thank you for your continued support of the North Texas Food Bank.
+Thank you for your continued support of the North Texas Food Bank, we are committed to serving our neighbors in need.